Nabil Fekir transfer: 'I was ashamed' - France star's former agent blames player's entourage over failed Liverpool move | Goal.com

 At the last minute, however, Liverpool backed out of the deal, with Lyon president Jean-Michel Aulas saying later that the Reds had experienced a "change of heart."

-There was speculation that Fekir's injury history prevented the £53 million (€60m/$66m) transfer, but the player's former representative Jean-Pierre Bernes says that isn't the case.
+There was speculation that Fekir's injury history prevented the £53 million (€60m/$66m) transfer, but the player's former representative Jean-Pierre Bernes says that isn't the full story.

-Instead, Bernes says that last-minute financial demands helped contribute to the move falling through.

 “Nabil was Liverpool’s priority.
 I worked for four months with the Liverpool representatives, with (Liverpool manager) Jurgen Klopp, Jean-Michel Aulas, everything was ready," Bernes told Canal+.